Manners Quotes And Sayings

 Quotes And Sayings About Manners

-Read This: Community Quotes And Sayings
+Read This: Disillusionment Quotes And Sayings

 Frequent and loud laughter is the characteristic of folly and ill manners.